 Regardless of where wine was first made, it is likely that the first intentional winemakers were trying to reproduce what they found in nature.
 The intoxicating effects gave comfort and inspiration to a privileged few in a world where many struggled to survive.
 The vineyard cycle of harvest, death, and rebirth, coupled with the spirited action of fermentation, would instinctively lead to an association with the divine.
 Once alcohol’s abilities to provide pain relief and act as a disinfectant and preservative were discovered, it is not surprising that wine played a major role in trade as civilization spread.

-Of course, civilization spreads through conquest as well as through trading and the vine would be brought along with the solders so wine could be made and shared in celebration or defeat.
+Of course, civilization spreads through conquest as well as through trading and the vine would be brought along with the soldiers so wine could be made and shared in celebration or defeat.
 Skills growing grapes and making wine were transferred to conquered cultures and traditions developed as wine production became part of the local economy.
 Religious and temperance movements both advanced and arrested wine production as civilization progressed into the modern age.

 Most activities can be pursued as a way to earn a living or be elevated by the individual to an art form.
 Grape growing and winemaking are no exception though culture and family tradition can play a major role.
 Today, corporations and investors focus on return on investment while consumers obsess over ratings, social media exposure, and prestige.
 Some people, myself included, find wine appreciation is furthered by study.

 So why has wine been made?
-Initially for its intoxicating effects and to achieve a spiritual connection.
+Initially for nurishment or its intoxicating effects and to achieve a spiritual connection.
 Later as a consequence of trade and conquest by nations and religions which have morphed into regional traditions.
 Today, companies are primarily concerned with economic metrics while individuals also embrace passion, social, and coping motivations.

 The graphic below delineates why wine is made for grape growers, wine makers, enthusiasts, professionals, owners, students/interns, and researchers/historians -- most of whom are also consumers.
 I do not mean to say that wine is normally produced to study it or publish results about it; I note for completeness that there are academic researchers that experiment with winemaking for these purposes.